Frequently asked questions

 What is an open studio community drop-in appointment?

 An open studio community drop-in appointment is a per hour reservation for either our wheel or hand building space in the studio for adults over the age of 18.
 The reservation charge includes use of the studio space that is reserved (wheel or hand building), use of studio glazes and tools, and firing.
-Appointments open on a two-week rolling basis and are closed 48 hours before the scheduled day/time.
+Appointments open on a two-week rolling basis and are required in advance.

 Do I need experience to book an open studio community drop-in appointment?